AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     constructor(configuration: ClientConfiguration, performanceClient?: IPerformanceClient);
     // (undocumented)
     acquireToken(request: CommonRefreshTokenRequest): Promise<AuthenticationResult>;
-    acquireTokenByRefreshToken(request: CommonSilentFlowRequest): Promise<AuthenticationResult>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen acquireTokenByRefreshToken(request: CommonSilentFlowRequest): Promise<AuthenticationResult>;
 }

+// Warning: (ae-missing-release-tag) "RefreshTokenEntity" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type RefreshTokenEntity = CredentialEntity & {
     expiresOn?: string;
 };

+// Warning: (ae-missing-release-tag) "refreshTokenExpired" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const refreshTokenExpired = "refresh_token_expired";

+// Warning: (ae-missing-release-tag) "REQ_CNF" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const REQ_CNF = "req_cnf";

+// Warning: (ae-missing-release-tag) "requestCannotBeMade" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const requestCannotBeMade = "request_cannot_be_made";

+// Warning: (ae-missing-release-tag) "REQUESTED_TOKEN_USE" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const REQUESTED_TOKEN_USE = "requested_token_use";